 Higher education involves a significant investment of time, energy, and (of course) money.
-So about the last thing a student wants to fear is that his course of study isn’t leading to a desirable destination.
+The last thing a student wants to fear is that his course of study isn’t leading to a desirable destination.

-While virtually everyone gets fleeting thoughts about the road not taken, reoccurring feelings that a different educational path might prove a better match certainly should be explored.
-Consider these tips for approaching the situation:
+While virtually everyone gets fleeting thoughts about the road not taken, consider these tips for approaching the situation:

 Some catalyst usually exists that prompts students to start questioning their current plan.
 Identifying this trigger can provide valuable food-for-thought in moving forward.